SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 linkTitle: "Selenium Manager"
 weight: 11
 description: >
-    Selenium Manager is a command-line tool implemented in Rust that provides automated driver and browser management for Selenium.
+    Selenium Manager is a binary tool implemented in Rust that provides automated driver and browser management for Selenium.
 Selenium bindings use this tool by default, so you do not need to download it or add anything to your code or do anything else to use it.
 ---

 ## Motivation
-**TL;DR**: **Selenium Manager** is the official *driver manager* of the Selenium project, and it is shipped out of the box with every Selenium release as of version 4.6.
+**TL;DR**: **Selenium Manager** is the official *driver manager* of the Selenium project, and it is shipped out of the box with every Selenium release.

 Selenium uses the native support implemented by each browser to carry out the automation process.
-For this reason, Selenium users need to place a component called _driver_ (e.g., chromedriver, geckodriver, msedgedriver, etc.) between the script using the Selenium API and the browser.
+For this reason, Selenium users need to place a component called _driver_ (chromedriver, geckodriver, msedgedriver, etc.) between the script using the Selenium API and the browser.
 For many years, managing these drivers was a manual process for Selenium users.
-This way, they had to download the required driver for a browser (e.g., chromedriver for Chrome, geckodriver for Firefox, etc.) and place it in the `PATH` or export the driver path as a system property (e.g., Java, JavaScript, etc.).
+This way, they had to download the required driver for a browser (chromedriver for Chrome, geckodriver for Firefox, etc.) and place it in the `PATH` or export the driver path as a system property (Java, JavaScript, etc.).
 But this process was cumbersome and led to maintainability issues.

 Let's consider an example.
 Imagine you manually downloaded the required chromedriver for driving your Chrome with Selenium.
 When you did this process, the stable version of Chrome was 113, so you downloaded chromedriver 113 and put it in your `PATH`.
 At that moment, your Selenium script executed correctly.
 But the *problem* is that Chrome is *evergreen*.
 This name refers to Chrome's ability to upgrade automatically and silently to the next stable version when available.
 This feature is excellent for end-users but potentially dangerous for browser automation.
 Let's go back to the example to discover it.
 Your local Chrome eventually updates to version 115.
 And that moment, your Selenium script is broken due to the incompatibility between the manually downloaded driver (113) and the Chrome version (115).
 Thus, your Selenium script fails with the following error message: *"session not created: This version of ChromeDriver only supports Chrome version 113"*.